bytecodealliance/wasmtime/fuzz/README.md

 * `cranelift-fuzzgen`: Generate a Cranelift function and check that it returns the same results when compiled to the host and when using the Cranelift interpreter; only a subset of Cranelift IR is currently supported.
-* `cranelift-fuzzgen-verify`: Stress the Cranelift IR verifier by generating a Cranelift function and checking that it is indeed a valid function.
 * `differential`: Generate a Wasm module and check that Wasmtime returns the same results when run with two different configurations.
 * `differential_spec`: Generate a Wasm module and check that Wasmtime returns